 I find them particularly good for older relatives who are not on social media or email savvy.
 They are also terrific for kids.
 Think about it… do younger Millenials and Gen Z even know what a postcard is?
 Have they even experienced what it’s like to get a letter in the mail?
 I send most of my postcards to young family members, godchildren and my friends’ kids.
 Some of them are enthused enough to even write back—how cool is that!?

-You can also send postcards to yourself.
+Why not send postcards to yourself?!
 That’s right.
 As I wrote in this post about DIY souvenirs and documenting travel memories, sending yourself a letter or postcard every few days of your trip is a great way to create an illustrated travel journal.
 Just collect up the postcards when you get home and slip them into a scrapbook, or bind them with a ring in chronological order to create a diary of your adventure.

 Why use a postcard app?